everydayhero/hui/README.md

 $ npm run test          # run all tests
 $ npm start             # run local server to view demo page
 ```

 ## Publishing updates

+Once your changes are merged use a single version bump commit to trigger deploying assets and publishing to npm.
+The easiest way is to use the npm command:

+`npm version [major | minor | patch]`

+Then push to `master` with `git push origin master --follow-tags`.

-Updates are published through Buildkite.
-There is a manual step for deploying assets and publishing to npm.
-Make sure you bump the version as per the below specifications.
+Make sure you bump the version as per the below specifications:

-* Non-breaking changes and bug fixes are a minor revision – e.g. 0.0.(2)
+* Non-breaking changes and bug fixes are a **patch** revision – e.g. 0.0.(2)
-* Breaking changes, css and template re-factors are major revisions – 0.(2).0
+* Breaking changes, css and template re-factors are **minor** revisions – 0.(2).0
-* API updates and large additions/changes are major versions – e.g. (1).0.0
+* API updates and large additions/changes are **major** versions – e.g. (1).0.0

 The version number should be updated in the `package.json` before publishing.

 ## Development